 “Harari suspects that the biotechnological revolution signals the end of sapiens: we will be replaced by bioengineered post-humans, ‘amortal’ cyborgs, capable of living forever.
 But amortality isn’t immortality, because it will always be possible for us to die by violence, and Harari is plausibly sceptical about how much good it will do us.
 As amortals, we may become hysterically and disablingly cautious … The deaths of those we love may become far more terrible.
 We may grow weary of all things under the sun – even in heaven … We may come to agree with JRR Tolkien‘s elves, who saw mortality as a gift to human beings that they themselves lacked.”
 (The Guardian, Sept 11 2014)

-While life-extension technologies will never, one presumes, be available except to the wealthiest elites on this planet, the absurdity of Harari’s amortality can be generalised to the broad scope of the culture, certainly in the West, as a concomitant of the deceptive cult of safety which has been so pronounced during the pseudo-pandemic.
+While life-extension technologies will never, one assumes, be available to any except the wealthiest elites on this planet, the absurdity of Harari’s amortality can be generalised to the broad scope of the culture, certainly in the West, as a concomitant of the deceptive cult of safety which has been so pronounced during the pseudo-pandemic.
 In fact I’m tempted to adapt the word with only a slight change of emphasis, as a neologism to describe the specific emptiness of the entire technocratic worldview.
 Amortality… even as Harari uses it, the word evokes a spiritually impoverished condition, a cosmic ennui which in itself encapsulates exactly what it is about death that the human spirit should venerate.

 Such a rationalised cult of public safety or ‘public health’ is always used to provide the intellectual cover for totalitarian measures, from the French Revolution to the Soviet Union and The Third Reich.
 No doubt this is an example of how totalitarian doctrine arises from the atomised masses; the obsession with safety, the submission to a ‘nanny-state’, arguably makes a medical dictatorship inevitable at some point, or at least available to a totalitarian movement to exploit when it’s ready.
 At the same time it’s a symptom of spiritual malaise arising from a desacralised vision of life which shies away from the reality of death.
 The mechanistic poverty of the technicians’ vision of what life is carries the collective experience further and further from its inherent logic, creating an increasingly dependent population which consents automatically to its own irrelevance and loss of value.
 Thus the cult of safety ultimately betrays — already has betrayed — the timid masses who follow it.
 ‘Amortality’… such a perfect word to describe that technological, unnatural limbo of pseudo-life, of not-quite-death, which is the best the technocrats can ever do do fill their God-shaped void.
-Against which, the veneration of death — not the seeking of it by any means, which is not our prerogative — becomes a spiritual rebellion, a protest for the natural order, and a reaching out to natural energies which can never be accessed through fear.
+Against which, the veneration of death — not the seeking of it by any means, which is not our prerogative — becomes a spiritual rebellion, a protest on behalf of the natural order, and a reaching out to natural energies which can never be accessed through fear.

 No doubt Harari and his fellow amortalists would see this as abstruse and sentimental reasoning, as primitive wish-fulfilment, all part of the same delusion that insists that human beings possess some kind of hidden ‘spark’ — yes, he used that word, without irony — a ‘soul’, or ‘spirit’, a life force that expresses itself in free well, the self-evident experience of being alive.
-To reject that notion, on the basis of crude dataism, is nihilism of the worst kind, a materialist dead-end.
+To reject that notion, on the basis of crude dataism, is nihilism of the most insidious kind, a materialist dead-end.
 Harari’s bloodless amortals will not inherit the earth; amortalism leads only to a deeper death; they will learn that in the end and pray to Our Lady for her release.
 In the mean time, and as a matter of urgency, we need to recognise this philosophy that has arisen among us for what it is: spiritually dead, politically totalitarian, technologically insane; and reject it for the disastrous aberration it is.

 “And in those days shall men seek death, and shall not find it; and shall desire to die, and death shall flee from them.”
 Revelation 9:6 (KJV)